 The statutory guidance for appropriate bodies confirms that they have a critical role to play in ensuring that ECTs and mentors receive their statutory entitlements.

-A central function of the appropriate body is to ensure that the provisions of the statutory guidance on induction are being implemented in every setting in which induction is being undertaken.
-In particular, it is the duty of the appropriate body to monitor the compliance with legal requirements, including the full range of entitlements for ECTs and mentors set out in this guidance and to take steps to put matters right where there are problems.
+A central function of the appropriate body is to ensure that the provisions of the statutory guidance on the ECTE are being implemented in every setting in which ECTs are deployed.
+It is the duty of the appropriate body to monitor compliance in these settings with legal requirements, including the provision of the full range of entitlements for ECTs and mentors set out in this guidance and to take steps to put matters right where there are problems.

-In ensuring that induction arrangements are consistent with the provisions of the ECF, schools and other settings employing ECTs can choose from one of three delivery models:
+To ensure that ECTE arrangements are consistent with the provisions of the ITTECF, schools and other settings employing ECTs can choose from one of two delivery models:

 -

-A funded provider-led programme (also referred to as the ‘full’ induction programme) - Settings using this approach access a programme from six DfE-accredited providers which will ‘design and deliver a comprehensive programme of face-to-face and online training’.
-The training and support for ECTs and mentors delivered through these programmes are fully funded by the DfE.
+A funded provider-led programme.
+Settings using this approach access a programme from a range of DfE-accredited providers that offer a comprehensive programme of face-to-face and online training.
+The training and support for ECTs and mentors delivered through these programmes is fully funded by the DfE.
 Schools can access the provider-led programme through their teaching school hub or by contacting a preferred provider directly.
-Not all settings can choose from all six providers, although at least one provider is available to each.
-In the 2021/22 academic year, over 90% of ECTs undertook induction on a full induction programme basis.
+Not all settings can choose from all providers, although at least one provider is available to each.
+This remains the most popular approach to ensuring access to the ITTECF.

 -

-Schools delivering their own training using DfE materials and resources (also referred to as the ‘core’ induction programme) - In this model, schools make use of materials produced for the DfE to deliver their own programmes of ECT and mentor support.
-Schools using this model do not have access to an external provider and are subject to fidelity checks by appropriate bodies to ensure that their programmes are consistent with ECF requirements.
+Schools delivering their own training using DfE materials and resources.
+In this model, schools can make use of materials produced by the DfE to deliver their own programmes of ECT and mentor support.
+Schools using this model do not have access to an external provider and are subject to fidelity checks by appropriate bodies to ensure that their programmes are consistent with ITTECF requirements.

-The DfE’ guidance for schools recommends that schools do not change to a different training delivery method part-way through an ECT’s induction period.
-The NASUWT’s advice is that schools should only do this if it is genuinely unavoidable and, where justified, happens at the end of a school year rather than during it if possible.
+DfE guidance for schools recommends that schools do not change to a different training delivery method part-way through an ECT’s ECTE period.
+NASUWT’s advice is that schools should only do this if it is genuinely unavoidable and only at the end of a school year rather than during the year of circumstances permit

 Assessment, support and monitoring arrangements

-While, as noted above, assessment will continue to take place with reference to the teachers’ standards, the lengthening of the induction period involves a new schedule of assessments and reviews.
-Under the ECF, ECTs are subject to formal assessments at the end of their first and second years of induction.
-They will undertake progress reviews at the end of their first, second, fourth and fifth terms.
-The statutory induction guidance confirms that schools are expected to share the outcomes of progress reviews with the appropriate body.
+ECTs are subject to formal assessments at the end of their first and second years of ECTE.
+They undertake progress reviews at the end of their first, second, fourth and fifth terms.
+The statutory guidance confirms that schools are expected to share the outcomes of progress reviews with the appropriate body.

-ECTs must also have one-to-one mentoring sessions with their designated mentor, be observed teaching periodically during their induction with written feedback provided and have the opportunity to work alongside other teachers to observe and develop their practice.
+ECTs must also have one-to-one mentoring sessions with their designated mentor, be observed teaching periodically during their ECTE period with written feedback provided and have the opportunity to work alongside other teachers to observe and develop their practice.

 ECTs are not included in the performance management or appraisal arrangements that schools apply to other teachers.
-Assessment of ECTs’ effectiveness is undertaken through the induction process.
+Assessment of ECTs’ effectiveness is undertaken through the ECTE process.

 Funding

-The DfE has confirmed that all state funded schools providing induction will receive additional funding to cover the 5% reduction in teaching time in the second year of induction as well as funding to cover the second year of mentor time based on 20 hours of mentoring per ECT.
-The DfE’s current position remains that additional funding for the first year of induction is not necessary as schools will have had to meet these costs if the previous arrangements had remained in place.
-Further details of funding levels and payment arrangements are set out in the DfE’s ECF funding overview document.
+All state-funded schools providing the ECTE will receive additional funding to cover the 5% reduction in teaching time in the second year of the ECTE period as well as funding to cover the second year of mentor time based on 20 hours of mentoring per ECT.
+Further details of funding levels and payment arrangements are set out in the DfE’s ECTE funding overview document.

-Schools adopting the provider-led induction model will receive additional funding to cover backfill for 36 hours of mentor training over a two-year period.
-Currently, this funding is not available for schools that select the ‘core’ or ‘school based’ approaches to ECF delivery.
+From September 2025, schools adopting the provider-led induction model will receive additional funding to cover backfill for 20 hours of mentor training over a one-year period.
+Currently, this funding is not available for schools that select the school-led approach to ITTECF delivery.
+For those mentors who started training before September 2025, funding will continue to cover 36-weeks of training provided over a two-year period.

 Your feedback